April 16th, 2026

 What is the bobble stitch?

 It shows up best on the opposite side from where you’re working, so if you’re working on the right side of your piece, the bobble will pop out on the wrong side.
-This is why most bobble stitch patterns have you work the bobble row on the wrong side — so the texture appears on the right side of the finished piece.
+This is why most patterns have you work the bobble row on the wrong side — so the texture appears on the right side of the finished piece.

 What you’ll need

-To practice the bobble stitch you just need:
+To practice it you just need:

 - Any worsted weight yarn — a smooth, light coloured yarn makes it easiest to see your stitches